From the very start, West Ham United has had a strong connection with Scotland.

-The Hammers’ precursor, Thames Ironworks FC, drew a succession of Scottish players from the shipbuilding yards from which the original club drew its same, many of whom had moved south in search of work, swapping the banks of the River Clyde and Glasgow for the banks of the River Thames and London.
+The Hammers’ precursor, Thames Ironworks FC, drew a succession of Scottish players from the shipbuilding yards from which the original club drew its name, many of whom had moved south in search of work, swapping the banks of the River Clyde and Glasgow for the banks of the River Thames and London.

 While the names may not be familiar to modern-day West Ham supporters, the likes of full-back Jamie Lindsay, goalkeeper Alex Duff, winger Andrew Cowie, defender and captain Bob Stevenson and forward James Reid were all popular players for the Ironworks in the late 1890s.